UPennEoR/radionopy/README.md

 Example Scripts:
 -------------
-* `earthPlot.py` -- makes a map of the TEC and RM over a python Basemap.
+* `docs/radionopy_Tutorial.ipynb` -- tutorial in a Jupyter notebook.
-* `probe_parameter_space.py` -- creating and interacting with an IonoMap object containing months-worth of data.
+* `scripts/probe_parameter_space.py` -- creating and interacting with an IonoMap object containing months-worth of data.

 Requirements:
 -------------